Abdoul Karim Coulibaly: U19 national team

 Coulibaly has represented Mali in several international competitions.
 He averaged 13 points and 11 rebounds per game to lead Mali to the FIBA U-18 African Championship in 2018.
 In July 2019, he competed for the Mali team that won a silver medal at the FIBA U19 World Cup.
 Coulibaly averaged 13.1 points, 6.9 rebounds, 2.4 assists and 2.1 steals per game.
 In the gold medal game against the United States, he scored 17 points and had three blocks.

 Senior national team

 Coulibaly was selected for the Mali senior team to play at AfroBasket 2021.
 In 17 minutes per game, he averaged 5.7 points.

+Professional career

+In November 2025, Coulibaly made his professional debut with the Malian team CRB Tombouctou in the Road to BAL.
+He helped the team to a third place in the West Division, by averaging 10.4 points per game.
+He scored 19 points in the third place game, in which they defeated the Spintex Knights.